 (It turned out that the proof of Jefferson's dalliance was much less convincing than Ellis made it appear at the time.
 His co-author, pathologist Eugene Foster, told the British science journal Nature that the DNA evident hadn't proved Thomas Jefferson fathered any of Sally Hemings's children.
 It merely showed that he was one of twenty-five males in the Jeffersonclan who might have been the father.)

 When the Boston Globe outed Professor Ellis, Mount Holyoke leaped to his defense: "Professor Joseph Ellis is one of the most respected scholars, writers and teachers in the nation," said prexy Joanne Creighton.
 She questioned the newspaper's motivation and said the school is "proud to have him on our faculty."
-Later, Creighton backpedaled and promised an investigation, which resulted in a year's suspension for Ellis and the revocation of his endowed chair.
+Later, Creighton backpedaled and promised an investigation, which resulted in a year's suspension for Ellis.

 Ellis himself had the following to say, before disconnecting his telephone: "I deeply regret having let stand and later confirming the assumption that I went to Vietnam.
 For this and any other distortions about my personal life, I want to apologize to my family, friends, colleagues and students.
 Beyond that circle, however, I shall have no further comment."
 How about that?

 In a letter to the New York Times, a colleague came to Ellis's defense, arguing that the fact that he's a liar in his personal life in no way invalidates his historical writings.
 To say otherwise, the good prof declared, is to engage in "the politics of personal destruction."
-(Where have we heard that phrase before?)
 Ellis's publisher, the very respectable firm of Knopf, argues that his fakery is a "personal crisis" that doesn't "bleed over" into his professional life.